How Do Humanistic Psychologists Help Their Clients?

-This form of therapy not only acknowledges your right to choose, but it also encourages you to make the choices that are right for you.
+This form of therapy not only acknowledges your right to choose but also encourages you to make the choices that are right for you.
 It celebrates your uniqueness and your worth as an individual.
 It gives you the insight you need to act in ways that are congruent with your hopes for yourself and the world and your need for good mental health and wellbeing.

 There's a certain feeling of self-worth and mutual respect that comes from engaging in humanistic therapy.
-Rather than focusing on what's wrong with you, this form of therapy encourages you to see the good in yourself and reach higher to be the best you that you can be.
+Rather than focusing on what's wrong with you, this form of therapy encourages you to see the good in yourself and reach higher to be the best that you can be.
 It's an optimistic view, but it's also a practical one that can lead you to a better, happier, more fulfilled life.

 Where to Find Humanistic Psychologists